virt-s1/perf-insight/jupyter/templates/benchmark_description.md

 **Description**

-This benchmark report compares the TEST run over BASE run.
-The title of this form composes from 2 parts. the first part is the KEYs which identify a specified test case, the second part is the KPIs which are the test results.
+This benchmark report compares the TEST results over the BASE results.
+The column names of the table consist of two parts.
+The first part is the KEYs that identifies the specified test case, and the second part is the KPIs as the test results.

-KPI is shorten for "Key Performance Indicator", it measures the performance that a test can reach and it generally reflects how effective a system is.
-In this form, each KPI are devided into seven columns.
-Take KPI "IOPS" as an example, "IOPS" (Input/Output Operations Per Second) is a typical KPI of the performance testing for storage.
-It will be devided into the following seven columns:
+KPI is the abbreviation of "Key Performance Indicator", it measures the performance that a test can achieve, and usually reflects the effectiveness of the system.
+In this table, each KPI is divided into 7 columns.
+Take "IOPS" as an example, "IOPS" (input/output operations per second) is a typical KPI for storage performance testing.
+It will be divided into the following seven columns:
 1. IOPS-BASE-AVG: The **mean value** of the BASE samples
 4. IOPS-BASE-%SD: The **standard deviation in percentage** of the BASE samples
-5. IOPS-TEST-AVG: Same as the above one, but for TEST samples.
+5. IOPS-TEST-AVG: Same as above, but for TEST samples.
-6. IOPS-TEST-%SD: Same as the above one, but for TEST samples.
+6. IOPS-TEST-%SD: Same as above, but for TEST samples.
 7. IOPS-%DF: The **differance in percentage** of TEST over BASE samples.
 8. IOPS-SGN: The **significance** calculated by the t-test of the two samples.
 9. IOPS-CON: The preliminary **conclusion** determined by algorithm.